An Edit Friendly DDPM Noise Space: Inversion and Manipulations: The DDPM noise space

 A few comments are in place regarding this inversion method.
-First, it reconstructs the input image up to machine precision, given that we compensate for accumulation of numerical errors (last row in Alg.~\ref{alg:example}).
+First, it reconstructs the input image up to machine precision, given that we compensate for accumulation of numerical errors (last row in Alg.~\ref{alg:example}), as we explain in the SM.
 Second, it is straightforward to use with any kind of diffusion process (\eg a conditional model~\cite{Ho2021Cascaded,Ho20,Rombach22}, guided-diffusion~\cite{Prafulla21}, classifier-free~\cite{Ho21}) by using the appropriate form for $\hat\mu_t(\cdot)$.
 Lastly, due to the randomness in \eqref{eq:xt_from_x0_iid}, we can obtain many different inversions.
 While each of them leads to perfect reconstruction, when used for editing they will lead to different variants of the edited image.
-This allows generating diversity in \eg text-based editing tasks, a feature not naturally available with DDIM inversion methods (see Fig.~\ref{fig:teaser}).
+This allows generating diversity in \eg text-based editing tasks, a feature not naturally available with DDIM inversion methods (see Fig.~\ref{fig:teaser} and SM).

-\section{Properties of the edit-friendly noise space}
+\subsection{Properties of the edit-friendly noise space}